jiajian-xiao/jiajian-xiao.github.io/index.md

 <img class="profile-picture" src="DSCF3582.jpg">

-I am currently a Postdoctoral Research Fellow at TUMCREATE, Singapore.
+I am currently a Scientist II at A-STAR, Singapore.
 My research interests span high-performance computing with a special focus on using heterogeneous hardware (a mix of CPUs, GPUs, FPGAs, etc.) to accelerate agent-based simulations, general agent-based modeling & simulation efforts, smart transportation problems and so on.

 ## Education